juj/emgc/README.md

 During garbage collection, all root pointers are always scanned.

 Even if the program is compiled with `-DEMGC_SKIP_AUTOMATIC_STATIC_MARKING=1`, the above code will not free up any memory, since `global` is declared to be a root, and it references the second allocation, so both are kept alive.

+The function `gc_unmake_root(ptr)` can be used to restore a pointer from being a root back into being a regular managed allocation.

 ### Stack Scanning